-We aim to develop an enjoyment and appreciation of music by encouraging the child as a listener, performer or creator, having the skills necessary to participate in musical activities.
+The broad aim of our work is to develop in the children an enjoyment and appreciation of music by encouraging the child as a listener, performer or creator, having the skills necessary to participate in musical activities.
 Activities include listening to a wide variety of music, developing musical concepts (pitch, rhythm etc), singing, playing percussion, expression through movement, creative music making, composition, performance skills as an individual, as a group member and as a class.
+Where appropriate, instruction in the playing of pitched instruments e.g. recorder by class teachers and violin, saxophone and clarinet by peripatetic music teachers.
 We seek outside musicians to come and perform to the children/ provide workshops to develop the children's experiences and understanding.